nss-evening-cohort-14/awesome-sauce-react-slack-simulation/README.md

 ## Description

 ### Requirements
-* Authenticate to perform any actions (CUD)
+* Authenticate to perform any actions (CRUD)
+* Admin/ Authenticated User
+* Messages
+* Message Channels
+* Like/ Dislike
-* Crew Members
+* Message Timestamps
-* Destinations - longitude, latitude
-* Log Entries
+* Mock Layout/Styling
-* Environmental Readings - temperature, depth, current, pressure
-* **Stretch goal:** Excursions
+* **Stretch goal:** Emojis, Gif Selector, Change Theme

 ### User Stories

+### ADMIN

 #### Authentication
-* As a user, when I am unauthenticated I should be able to see the dashboard (Read only).
+* As a user, when I am authenticated I should be able to see the dashboard.
+* As a user, when I am authenticated I should be able to send (C of CRUD) on messages and message channels.
-* As a user, when I am authenticated I should be able to perform all actions on the dashboard (full CRUD).
+* * As a user, when I am authenticated I should be able to perform read, update, and delete (RUD of CRUD) on messages and message channels from everyone.
 * As a user, I should be able to login via google.
 * As a user, I should be able to logout.

-#### Crew Members
+#### Messages
-* As a user, I should be able to on board (add) Crew Members to the Nautilus.
+* As a user, I should be able to send (C of CRUD) messages (must include timestamp).
-* As a user, I should be able to see all Crew Members on the Nautilus.
+* As a user, I should be able to see (R of CRUD) all messages.
-* As a user, I should be able to edit Crew Members.
+* As a user, I should be able to edit (U of CRUD) all messages.
-* As a user, I should be able to have a Crew Members disembark (delete) from the Nautilus.
+* As a user, I should be able to delete (D of CRUD) all messages.

-#### Destinations
+#### Message Channels
-* As a user, I should be able to add possible destinations.
+* As a user, I should be able to send (C of CRUD) message channels.
-* As a user, I should be able to read all possible destinations.
+* As a user, I should be able to see (R of CRUD) all message channels.
-* As a user, I should be able to edit destinations.
+* As a user, I should be able to edit (U of CRUD) all message channels.
-* As a user, I should be able to delete a destination.
+* As a user, I should be able to delete (D of CRUD) all message channels.

+### Authenticated User

-#### Log Entries
+#### Authentication
-* As a user, I should be able to add log entries.
+* As a user, when I am authenticated I should be able to see the dashboard.
-* As a user, I should be able to read all my log entries.
+* As a user, when I am authenticated I should be able to perform all actions on the dashboard (full CRU) on messages and message channels.
-* As a user, I should be able to edit my log entries.
+* * As a user, when I am authenticated I should be able to perform delete on messages and message channels I have personally created.
-* As a user, I should be able to delete my log entries.
+* As a user, I should be able to login via google.
-* As a user, I should be able to share my long entries.
+* As a user, I should be able to logout.

-#### Environmental Data
+#### Messages
-* As a user, I should be able to add environmental readings (latitude, longitude, temperature, depth, current, pressure).
+* As a user, I should be able to send (C of CRUD) messages.
-* As a user, I should be able to read all environmental readings.
+* As a user, I should be able to see (R of CRUD) messages that include me.
-* As a user, I should be able to edit environmental readings.
+* As a user, I should be able to edit (U of CRUD) messages I sent.
-* As a user, I should be able to delete an environmental reading.
+* As a user, I should be able to delete (D of CRUD) messages I sent.

-#### Species
+#### Message Channels
-* As a user, I should be able to add species.
+* As a user, I should be able to add (C of CRUD) message channels.
-* As a user, I should be able to read all species.
+* As a user, I should be able to see (R of CRUD) message channels that include me.
-* As a user, I should be able to edit species.
+* As a user, I should be able to edit (U of CRUD) message channels I created.
-* As a user, I should be able to delete species.
+* As a user, I should be able to delete (D of CRUD) message channels I created.

 ### Stretch Goals

-#### Excursions
+#### Theme Update
+* Add a button/link to the UI labeled "Change Theme".
+* Remove the existing elements for changing the theme.
+* When user click on Change Theme element, show a Bootstrap modal dialog box.
+* Inside the modal, show two color picker fields - one for background color and one for font color.
-* As a user, I should be able to add excursions.
+* Add a Save and Cancel button to modal.
-* As a user, I should be able to read all my excursions.
-* As a user, I should be able to edit my excursions.
+* When user clicks Save apply the chosen colors.

+#### GIF Selector
+* Giphy Api: Go to https://developers.giphy.com/ and set yourself up with a login and create an app (you can enter whatever information in those fields).
+You will be using the Search endpoint.
+* Near my message input field, I would like to be able to click on Add Gif button.
+When I click on that button, a text field should show up in some way so that I can search for a gif.
+* After searching, I would like to see some options of gifs to choose.
+I choose a gif by clicking on the image.
+The options should then disappear and I should see some indicator that I selected a gif for my message.
+* When I click send on my message, the gif should appear in the dom with the message that I sent.
+If there was no text in the chat field, the message should only contain the gif.

+#### Emojis
-* As a user, I should be able to delete my excursions.
+* As an authenticated user, I should be able to user emojis in my messages.

 ## Project Boards